thejasvibr/thejasvibr.github.io/research/index.rst

 Plant phyllotaxis: where  do leaves end up growing?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Plant leaves and flowers can be arranged in very cool patterns.
 A really
-nice intricate pattern is the `romanesco broccoli <https://upload.wikimedia.org/wikipedia/commons/4/4f/Fractal_Broccoli.jpg>`_ broccoli.
+nice intricate pattern is the `romanesco broccoli <https://en.wikipedia.org/wiki/Romanesco_broccoli>`_.
 This pattern of leaf/stem placement
 in a plant is called phyllotaxis.
 These patterns have of course fascinated many
 people over the past few centuries, and more recently experimental and computational work has shown that new leaves begin
 to grow wherever plant hormones, called auxins accumulate.
-My first encounter with hands-on computational modelling.
-Even though
-the computational modelling was looking at various simulations that had
-previously replicated the different leaf arrangements by detailed models of
-auxin flow and accumulation in cells.
-My own modelling didn't work out so well back then, but I was lucky enough to
-contribute to a review paper on the recent methods and results in the experimental and computational
+This was my first encounter with hands-on computational modelling.
+Of course, my own modelling didn't work out so well back then, but I was lucky enough to contribute to a review paper on the recent methods and results in the experimental and computational
 fields of phyllotaxis.